mkaszubowski/reefpoints/source/posts/2016-04-26-choosing-strategy-design-partner.md

 Strategic designers routinely chart a course through uncertain seas.
 They should be comfortable being uncomfortable.
 They should help you feel the same way.
 Rather than being taken aback, take a shot at answering those questions.
 </br>
-##Experience Isn't Always the Best Teacher
+##Experience Isn't Always The Best Teacher
 >“Experience is simply the name we give our mistakes.”</br></br>—Oscar Wilde

 A claim of “experience” is no guarantee of a favorable outcome.
 Experience is a set of responses to particular business problems (not yours), in particular contexts (not yours, either).
 That’s why duplicating a successful company's business model or solution rarely works out.
 Despite what best-selling business books seem to suggest, there’s no single recipe for success.
 Every challenge is fresh, every solution begins with a blank page.